Perfect Pollinators

 Important Brownfield site, Swanscombe Marshes, is currently under threat from development © Daniel Greenwood

-What can we do to help them?
+What can we do to help pollinators?

 Wildflower-rich habitats support some of our most threatened species, with a greater number of pollinators associated with them than any other habitat.
 That was why Buglife created the B-Lines, a network of ‘insect pathways’ across the UK that we are working to restore or create wildflower-rich habitat in.
 Find out more about this initiative and add your pollinator friendly space to the B-Line!
 We also have a B-Lines Education pack available to download for free.

 Gardening for pollinators is one of the easiest things that you can do to benefit bugs in your local area.
 Buglife have developed resources to help people turn their spaces into pollinator and bug havens.
-Why not get some inspiration for the B-Lines Garden too!
+Why not get some inspiration from the B-Lines Garden too!
 We also have resources available for landowners, farmers and councils who would like to manage their land for pollinators – explore our Pollinator Guidance area.

 Interested in pollinator identification?
 Take part in survey training opportunities that Buglife offer or join a survey and practise your identification skills whilst helping us and others to understand more about pollinating species across the UK.
 Visit our events page for more information.